MelonKony/millmint/content/utopia/vekllei/landscape/territories/kalina.md

 ### Introduction

-**Vekllei**, officially the ***Vekllei Commonwealth***, is a society blossoming with contradictions and anachronisms, which reflect and fold into each other to produce new forms of living.
-The country advocates *laissez-faire* market participation and soviet-style central planning simultaneously; it is the site of a healthy new democracy utterly divorced by public apathy, and a place of midcentury science-worship and automation used to bolster backwardness and agrarian living.
-This idea carries on and on, cascading throughout all levels of society.
-This is a nation bound constitutionally to secularism and religious freedoms, described in a document only legible through indigenous spiritualism.
-This is a culture intent on abolishing commodity-forms through the worship of products.
-To foreigners, **Vekllei** is a wonderland of contradictions that in conventional imagination would collapse in on each other, yet Vekllei has flourished in postwar independence, quickly rising up amongst the most developed and livable countries in the world.

-Such a country deserves observation, then.
-This document and its subarticles are dedicated to the country of Vekllei and the facts of its utopian dimensions, and hope to illustrate a definitive and contemporary understanding of Vekllei's *Epoch of Rest* (what they call their 'floral period').
-This is an illustration of how the beating systems in Vekllei look, the abstract data laid bare.
-Vekllei has an absurd multidimensionality about it, since it is a country in which all things are singularly perfect in their purity and good-heartedness while applying this qualifier to multiple ideas at the same time.
-In some ways, Vekllei thrives *because of* rather than *in spite of* these contradictions.
-This document is a good place to start.

 ## 2. Etymology

 <span class="fc">T</span>
 **he word** ***Vekllei*** comes from the Islandi-Quutetast fusion dialect called *Topyas* ('Old Vekllei' in English), which was in common use by the 1st Century AD.
 It comes from the *Topyas* words for "volcanic town," or *Vek*, and "sea under the stars," or *Lei*, meaning "town of the stars by the sea".
 According to sagas, the name was gifted to the country by a volcanic spirit-god called *Tipet* (most likely present-day *Kesmi*) in the 3rd Century, but was likely a feature of Queen Souisviasn's language reforms during that time.

-The word "Vekllei" refers to both the country and the island, and is also pluralised.

-Vekllei was first known as *Islandi*, or "Land of Ice" in an extinct Indo-European language documented under the same name in early sagas, but is likely at least partially derived from Algic-Aleutian *Quutetast* word for "snow," *Ismo*.
-Sagas award Faroese settler Ann Sigfúsdottir with the island's discovery and name, though little else is known of her.

-The name *Vekllei* ostensibly applies foremost to the physical landscape of the country, of which the present city-state inherits its name.
-In addition, the people of Vekllei, language, and all subsequent pluralisations are also *Vekllei*.

 ## 3. Geography